 Using PowerShell Commands

-The provider now supports infinitely complex paths (including circular ones), and copy
+The provider now supports infinitely complex paths (including circular ones), and

 ( copy-item ), move